yyz945947732/generator-openbot/README.md

 ### generate

-Then generate your new project:
+Then execute the following command:

 ```bash
 yo openbot